IBM Cloud Docs

 Review Security Events

 Now that the application and its services have been successfully deployed, you can review the security events generated by that process.
-All the events are centrally available in Activity Tracker instance.
+All the events are centrally available in IBM Cloud Logs instance.

-1. From the Observability dashboard, locate the Activity Tracker instance for the region where your application is deployed and click Open dashboard.
+1. From the Observability dashboard, select the Cloud Logs tab and locate the IBM Cloud Logs instance that is receiving the auditing events and click Open dashboard.

 2. Review all logs sent to the service as you were provisioning and interacting with resources.